 - When did you give Me something to drink?

 “Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me” (Matt 25:40).
 Remember, the Divine Indwelling of Father, Son and Holy Spirit lives within each and every one of us; even the down-trodden and poor!
 This should give you enough reason to embrace Munificence.

 Be a giver!

 Give from your wealth to alleviate the suffering of the poor.
-Make a positive difference in the lives of others, who are unable to help themselves.
+Make a positive difference in the lives of others, those unable to help themselves.
 At the same time, this reflection should give you a reason to acknowledge the merit of poverty for yourself regarding eternal life.
-When you stand before Christ for your own particular judgment, you will be just like your down-trodden and poor brother from this world.
+When you stand before Christ, for your own particular judgment, you will be just like your down-trodden and poor brother from this world.
 We will all need to answer the same questions.
 What will be your answer?

 If you would like to purchase an autographed copy of my book, Adventures of Faith, Hope and Charity: Finding Patience, then click here.